 COST: $50.
 Scholarships are available.

-TO APPLY: Deadline is March 5 at noon.
+TO APPLY: Deadline is extended to March 19 at noon.
 This is a popular course.
 To ensure a positive learning experience and adequate support for volunteers, class size is limited to 30 people.
 Applications will all be received up to the deadline and then 30 people will be select on a weighted lottery.
 All applicants will receive notification of their status in the class and next steps.

 Register for Classes Here